Naive Bayes Classifiers

 iPhone 0.245 0.755

 This performs about as well as any of the other models.
-There is no simple way to do cross-validation with this implementation–you would have to do this by hand if you wanted to implement cross-validation.
+There is no simple way to do cross-validation with this implementation–you would need to manually split the data set if you wanted to implement cross-validation.
 But also note that if a feature is non-predictive, it will essentially have very little impact on the outcome.

 <- NaiveBayes(Smartphone ~ ., usekernel = T, data = dat)